vmware-archive/AndroidIntelliJStarter/README.md

 In IntelliJ, Run Unit Tests, Robolectric Unit Tests, and launch StarterApp and make sure they work.

-At least glace at the stuff below about robojuice, C2DM, gp and gpp, forking robolectric, etc.
+At least glance at the stuff below about robojuice, C2DM, gp and gpp, forking robolectric, etc.

 Stuck?
 Keep reading!